Skip to content

 npm install -D tailwindcss@latest postcss@latest autoprefixer@latest

-Create a fresh postcss.config.js file in the root directory with the following code:
+Create a postcss.config.js file in the root of your project:

 module.exports = {